|

 Dr. Siegel's call for an investigation of NRT, at his site entitled "The Rest of the Story," opens by stating, In light of yesterday's revelation (post #1; post #2) concerning the failure of the blinding in nicotine replacement therapy (NRT) trials, and also in light of the way in which financial conflicts of interest with pharmaceutical companies have resulted in bias in the reporting of the results of these studies, I think it is time for a re-examination of the effectiveness of NRT and its role as part of a national smoking cessation promotion strategy.

 He notes that current U.S. cessation policy (whose latest revision was reviewed by WhyQuit in May 2008) recommends that "NRT or other pharmaceutical agents be used with every smoker who wishes to quit" and is "plagued by a number of serious problems."
-Dr. Siegel then lays out ten points, containing links to prior blogs, which highlight the problems:1.
-The panel making this recommendation was heavily conflicted.
-Its chair and seven members had financial conflicts of interest with pharmaceutical companies that manufacture smoking cessation drugs.
+Dr. Siegel then lays out ten points, containing links to prior blogs, which highlight the problems:

 2. The presentation of information to physicians on drug treatment for smoking cessation has been found to be biased, presumably because of these financial conflicts of interest.